 You all have one thing in common: young children.
 This has both opportunities and drawbacks for kindy and child care fundraising, but creative thinking can turn those drawbacks into opportunities too!

 - Anything educational is likely to win support.
 Books and toys are proven fundraising winners.

 - Most parents are besotted by their child’s cuteness and jump on any chance to share it with others – grandparents, extended family members and close friends.
 Family portraits are BIG and they can be fundraisers too.

 - A child’s artwork is as valuable to a parent as an original Van Gogh!
-Drawings or hand prints turned into products – a tea towel, calendar, diary, plate, mug, clock or clothing for example – tick boxes for fundraising and gift-giving.
+Drawings or hand prints turned into products – a tea towel, calendar, diary, plate, mug, clock or clothing for example – tick boxes for your kindy fundraising and gift-giving.

 - Custom-labelled wine, carrying a child’s art, suits both those who are child-struck and those who simply enjoy a good glass of wine!

 - A growing family equals a pantry and freezer in constant need of stock, particularly snack foods for impromptu play times.
 (Check the food section of our suppliers for more inspo.)

 - Workplaces present fantastic opportunities in which to raise funds virtually with loose change, selling chocolates and lollies or distributing order forms for other food products (although do consider how you’ll deliver their orders!)